Genuine Faux Farm

 If you wish to visit other sites regarding the CSA concept, check our links page.

 Our growing season has expanded over the years. the "normal" regular season begins with onion, leek and spice transplants in February.
-Our Spring share normally has greens, Spring onions/garlic and asparagus.
 Our regular season share starts the first week in June and runs until about the third week of October.
 The Fall share starts immediately after and runs into December.

 Our planting season starts in February and ends in October/November with the planting of the following season's garlic.
 Harvest season can start as early as February 28 and end as late as Christmas.

 We have three pick up locations each week during the regular season.
 We have two pick up locations for the extended seasons, but we compress it all into one day and a shorter period of time.
 The regular season uses a 'bulk' or 'menu' style distribution.
 Labels will indicate how much of each thing you may take.
-Extended season will be more of a 'box' style of delivery, where the produce is already divided up among subscribers.
+Extended season depends on the number of subscribers each season.
 You will need to bring your own bag or box to fill as you go through the line for your share.

 In 2013, we sent out an email and posted it on our blog so everyone could get the scoop on how the CSA works.
 If you would like to see what sort of announcements and explanations you would receive if you join us in future seasons, please visit this blog post.